Kinks and solitons in linear and nonlinear-diffusion Keller-Segel type models with logarithmic sensitivity: Introduction

 \section{Introduction}

-The aim of this paper is to study traveling wave patterns of the Keller--Segel model with logarithmic sensitivity, both in the case of linear diffusion and in the case of flux--saturated non--linear diffusion, focusing our analysis on the so-called relativistic heat equation.
-Our objective is to prove the existence of traveling waves of soliton type with compact support in both cases of linear and non-linear diffusion.
+The aim of this paper is to study traveling wave patterns for the Keller--Segel model with logarithmic sensitivity, both in the case of linear diffusion and in the case of flux-saturated nonlinear diffusion.
+Our analysis will focus in particular on the relativistic heat equation, a prototypical example of flux limitation.
+Our objective is to prove the existence of soliton-type traveling waves with compact support in both the linear and nonlinear diffusion regimes.

-Chemotaxis refers to the motion of the species up or down a chemical concentration gradient.
-Examples of this biological process are the propagation of traveling bands of bacterial toward the oxygen \cite{Adler1, Adler2} or the outward propagation of concentric ring waves by the E. Coli \cite{Brenner, Budrene}.
-The prototypical chemotaxis model was proposed by Keller and Segel \cite{[KS71]} and in its general form reads as
+Chemotaxis refers to the directed motion of a biological species along gradients of a chemical signal.
+Classical examples include the formation and propagation of traveling bacterial bands toward oxygen \cite{Adler1, Adler2}, or the concentric ring waves observed in {\it E.~coli} colonies \cite{Brenner, Budrene}.
+The prototypical mathematical description of chemotaxis was introduced by Keller and Segel \cite{[KS71]}.
+In its general form, the model reads

-The function $u=u(t,x)$ refers to the cell density at position $x$ and time $t$, whereas $S(t,x)$ means the density of the chemoattractant.
-Then, the above system consists in two coupled equations in terms of $u$ and $S$.
-The parameter $a\geq 0$ measures the strength of the chemical signal and is called as the chemotactic coefficient.
-We take also $\delta$ and $\gamma $ positive numbers where $\gamma$ is the chemical diffusion coefficient.
-In the classical Keller--Segel model, the function $\Phi$ is taken to be the identity map in order to have a classical diffusion in the first term of \eqref{system-0}.
-Moreover, $f$ refers the chemosentivity function describing the signal mechanism and $k(u,S)$ characterizes the chemical growth and degradation.
+Here $u=u(t,x)$ denotes the cell density, and $S=S(t,x)$ the chemoattractant concentration.
+The parameter $a\ge0$ is the chemotactic sensitivity, $\gamma\ge0$ is the diffusion coefficient of the chemical, and $\delta\ge0$ describes the time scale for the chemical dynamics.
+In the classical Keller--Segel system one sets $\Phi(s)=s$, yielding linear diffusion, while the function $f$ encodes the chemosensitivity mechanism, and $k(u,S)$ represents chemical production and degradation.

-The chemosensitivity function $f$ can be chosen in different ways.
-The linear law agrees with $f(S)=S$, the logarithmic law is $f(S)=\log(S)$ or the receptor law refers to $f(S)=S^m/(1+S^m)$ for $m\in\N$.
-The system with linear law and $k(u,S)=S-u$ is called as the minimum chemotaxis model (see \cite{Childress, Horstmann}).
-The second one referring to the logarithmic law follows from the Weber--Frechner law, see \cite{Alt-Lauffenburger,Balding-McElwain,Dahlquist-Lovely-Koshland,[KS71]} for some applications.
-Although initially the Keller-Segel model was motivated by chemotaxis processes, the field of application of these models is increasingly wide and covers fields of population dynamics, biopolymers or cross-diffusion in quantum mechanics, among others.
-We refer to \cite{Wang} for a survey concerning the logarithmic law.
+Different choices of the chemosensitivity function appear in the literature: the linear law $f(S)=S$, the logarithmic law $f(S)=\log S$, and the receptor law $f(S)=S^m/(1+S^m)$ for $m\in\mathbb{N}$.
+The linear law with $k(u,S)=S-u$ leads to the {\it minimal} chemotaxis model \cite{Childress, Horstmann}.
+The logarithmic law, motivated by the Weber--Fechner principle, has been widely studied (see, e.g., \cite{Alt-Lauffenburger, Balding-McElwain, Dahlquist-Lovely-Koshland, [KS71]}).
+Although originally developed for chemotaxis, Keller--Segel type models now appear in diverse contexts including population dynamics, polymer science, and quantum cross-diffusion.
+We refer to \cite{Wang} for a survey on the logarithmic case.